BADAL244/object_tracking/readme.md

 Kalman Tracking
 ==================
-The repository is a tracking simulation system using kalman filter, including a groundtruth simulator and a radar measurements simulator.
-Lidar measurements simulator and sensor fusion will be supported soon.
+The repository is a tracking simulation system using kalman filter, including a groundtruth simulator and a radar/lidar measurements simulator.

 Pre-requisites
 --------------